amergin/epimetal/docs/project/docs/userguide.md

 ## Technical requirements

 ### Device
-Plotter is intended to be used on a desktop device rather than a tabler or a smartphone.
+Plotter is intended to be used on a desktop device rather than a tablet or a smartphone.

 ### Browser

 Plotter is tested against most modern desktop web browsers.
-[Google Chrome](http://google.com/chrome) is highly recommended.
+Latest version of [Google Chrome](http://google.com/chrome) is highly recommended.
 Internet Explorer versions prior to 11 are not supported.
 Mobile browsers such as as those used in smartphones and tablets are discouraged for performance and usability reasons.

 ## Navigation